 122) What is Static Testing?

-Static testing is an important testing approach where the deliverables from each phase of testing are analyzed in terms of finding out defects, it’s a static process thus we cannot execute the application we just analyze the software requirement, business requirement, user story in the initial phase of testing to find a defect.
+Static testing is an important testing approach where the deliverables from each phase of testing are analyzed in terms of finding defects.
+It’s a static process; the system we cannot execute the application.
+We just analyze the software requirement, business requirement, and user story in the initial phase of testing to find defects.
 By using the static approach, we can save money and time, also this will increase the product quality.

 123) What is Dynamic Testing?

-Dynamic testing is part of testing where we can execute an application to check whether it satisfies all the requirements given by the stakeholder and our application works as per expectation.
-Thus, it’s a dynamic approach so we can execute code to check it’s working as per expectation.
+Dynamic testing is part of testing where we can execute an application to check whether it satisfies all the requirements given by the stakeholder, and our application works as expected.
+Thus, it’s a dynamic approach, so we can execute code to check if it’s working as expected.

 124) Explain the different types of specification-based test design techniques.

-Specification-based test design techniques can also be known as black-box testing. which involves testing of functionality of the application under test without knowing the internal structure of a program.
+Specification-based test design techniques can also be known as black-box testing.
+This involves testing of functionality of the application under test without knowing the internal structure of the program.

 The different types of specification-based test design techniques are as follows: